SnakeWayne/PHBS_MLF_2019/README.md

 * BETA: The β coefficient in CAPM model.
 * CCI: Commodity Channel Index, an index created by American stock analyst Donald Lambert to judge the bias of stock price.

+These features are just selected randomly because the main idea is to test the effect of sentiment feature.

+As for **labeling the data**, if the news_time is different from the trade date, we measure the close price of the two days, label it 1 for raise and 0 for drop.
+Otherwise we compare the close price and open price within the same day, also 1 for raise and 0 for drop

 ## Training
 We built 9 features, including 8 other features and 1 sentiment feature.The response is 0 and 1, representing fall and rise of stock price.
-In order to find out the contribution of the sentiment feature, we built 3 kinds of traing set: 1) only contains 8 other features; 2) contains 8 other features and sentiment feature; 3) only contains sentiment feature.
+In order to find out the contribution of the sentiment feature, we built 3 kinds of data set: 1) only contains 8 other features; 2) contains 8 other features and sentiment feature; 3) only contains sentiment feature.
+1) and 2) is to find out whether sentiment feature will boost the predicting performance.
+2) and 3) is to judge whether the other features serves as noice to sentiment feature or not.

 We train on 70% of the sample and test on 30% of the sample.
 To increase training speed, the data are standardized.
-And we drop out 4 lines that contain NaN.
+Afraid of dropping the sentiment feature, we didn't perform PCA.

 We applied LR, SVC, TREE methods to train.
 In each methods, we also applied grid search to find the best hyperparameters.
 We compared the results mainly through confusion matrics.